siddikchowdhury0510/finance-pipeline/README.md

 # finance-pipeline

 ## Overview
 An end-to-end personal finance data pipeline built as a Data Engineering portfolio project.
-Pulls live marketdata from APIs, stores it in GCP, transforms it with dbt, and visualises it in Looker Studio.
+Pulls live market data from APIs, stores it in GCP, transforms it with dbt, and visualises it in Looker Studio.

 ## Architecture
 Tiingo/FRED APIs -> GCS (raw layer) -> BigQuery -> dbt -> Looker Studio